abwilf/Non-Standard-Grid/README.md

     'overwrite': 1, # if this hash path already exists (this hyperparam combination has been tried), overwrite it?
     'hash_len': 15, # hashes are annoyingly long.
 If you're not running a ton of tests, you can shorten the hash length (increased prob of collisions). -1 if you want full length.
     'dummy_program': 'python /work/awilf/utils/dummy.py', # give path to some program (empty works fine - e.g. touch /work/awilf/utils/dummy.py) you can run with sbatch immediately and it will do nothing - just to email you
+    'tarfiles': ['main.py', 'README.md'], # choose some files you'd like to compress (tar) with each HP search so you can reproduce later.
+If none, just use []

     # -- Probably don't customize --
     'skeleton': skeleton, # skeleton of sbatch command for each: nsg will add 'hp': hp, # hyperparameters